rencampbell/100_Days_of_Code/day01/README.md

 -Variable Naming

 ## Activities executed:
-A band name generator was created, which combined the name of the city the user grew up in, as well as their pet's name.
+A band name generator was created, which combined the name of the city the user grew up in, as well as their pet's name